COVID-19 VACCINE TRACKER

 Will COVID-19 vaccines cause me to test positive on COVID-19 viral tests?

 No. These vaccines will not cause you to test positive on viral tests, which are used to see if you have a current infection.
 As your body develops an immune response, which is the goal of vaccination, it is likely you will test positive on some antibody tests.
 Antibody tests currently indicate you had a previous infection or vaccination and that you may have some level of protection against the virus.
 Experts are currently studying how COVID-19 vaccination will affect antibody testing results and whether performing these tests are useful in determining an individual’s immune status to COVID-19.

 What are the odds I’ll still catch COVID-19?

 According to the CDC, we won’t know how long immunity lasts until we have a vaccine and more data on how well it works.
 Both natural immunity and vaccine-induced immunity are important aspects of COVID-19 that experts are trying to learn more about.
 The CDC will keep the public informed as new evidence becomes available.

 Do the new vaccine trial results mean the end to the pandemic?

-In the short term, no. The soonest that coronavirus vaccines could become widely available to the public would be in the spring.
-But if effective vaccines become available — and if most people get them — the pandemic could drastically shrink.
+In the short term, no. But as effective vaccines become available — and if most people get them — the pandemic could drastically shrink.
 This means we are one giant step closer to getting our lives back

 Will people who have gotten sick with COVID-19 still benefit from getting vaccinated?